Nutrition Basics: Fructose, Public Enemy #1?

-So, even if you exercise regularly, yes it is smart to minimize the amount of HFCS-containing products you consume.
+Nevertheless, even if you exercise regularly, it is still smart to minimize the amount of HFCS-containing products you consume.
 But, until they come up with something better, don't worry about sports drinks that contain "glucose-fructose syrup"....just get out there and exercise 5-7 days per week!

 FOR MORE INFORMATION

 The best web site for information on glycemic index and glycemic load is www.GlycemicIndex.com,

 maintained by the University of Sydney.
 Unfortunately, the glycemic index value for most manufactured food products has not yet been determined.